akovalyo/42sv_Libft/README.md

 >       Returns a pointer to a new string which is copy of string str
 >       and appended char *ch*, ending with null byte.
 Memory for the
 >       new string is  obtained with  malloc(3), and can be freed with free(3).
 >       If str is not exists, returns pointer to a new string with *ch*,
 >       ending with null byte.

+RETURN VALUE

+>       Pointer to a new string

+### ft_straddchr_free

+>       char	*ft_straddchr_free(char *str, char ch)

+DESCRIPTION

+>       Returns a pointer to a new string which is copy of string str
+>       and appended char *ch*, ending with null byte.
+Memory for the
+>       new string is  obtained with  malloc(3), and can be freed with free(3).
+Initially str should be malloced
+>       If str is not exists, returns pointer to a new string with *ch*,
+>       ending with null byte.